(Last updated August, 2016)

 Slightly smaller than a Great Blue Heron, they are still large birds about 3 feet tall with impressive wing spans of over 5 feet.
 You’ll find Great Egrets in both freshwater and saltwater habitats i the tropics all over the world.
 Males, females and juveniles are identical in appearance.
 During breeding season the bill becomes darker, the face patch changes to a greenish-blue, and delicate trailing feathers appear on the back.

 They hunt in classic heron fashion, standing immobile or stealthily wading through wetlands to capture fish, crustaceans, frogs and snakes.
 Then, with startling speed, the egrets strike with a jab of their long neck and bill.
 All feathers on Great Egrets are white.
 Their bills are yellowish-orange, and the legs and feet black.
 They are colony nesters, typically placing stick nests high in trees, often on islands as protection from predators such as raccoons.
 Great Egrets wade in shallow water to hunt fish, frogs, and other small aquatic animals.
-Great Egrets were hunted nearly to extinction for their plumes in the late nineteenth century, sparking conservation movements and some of the first laws to protect birds.
+Great Egrets were hunted for their plumes nearly to extinction in the late nineteenth century, sparking conservation movements and some of the first laws in the US to protect birds.
 It thus became the symbol of the National Audubon Society.

 The Snowy Egret (Egretta thula) is a medium-sized white bird that can be identified by their black bill, black legs and bright yellow feet.
 Adults have a yellow patch in front of their eyes.
 During breeding season the eye patch turns red and Snowy Egrets sport beautiful, shaggy plumes that once were used to decorate ladies hats.
 Over-hunting to satisfy the demands of the fashion industry almost caused extinction of the species, but also helped lead to the passage in 1918 of the Migratory Bird Treaty Act – one of the first federal environmental laws in the US.
 Today Snowy Egrets can frequently be seen in shallow water along the Atlantic and Gulf coasts as well as inland streams.
 They are year-round residents in Florida.
 They hunt by shuffling their feet in the water to stir up fish, frogs, worms, crustaceans, and insects which they then spear with their beak.